FNALssi/spack-mpd/doc/Creation.md

 A few observations:

-- The only required program option is `--name` which, because of quirks of the `argparse` technology that parses Spack commands, is listed either as an "optional argument" or an "option".
-The other program options are not mandated as defaults are provided by MPD.
+- `--name` is required unless `--top` is specified, in which case the project name defaults to the name of the top-level directory.
+All other program options have defaults provided by MPD.

 - The default top-level directory of your MPD project is the current working directory (the one in which you invoke `spack mpd